Ingeniculture: Why the Room Matters More Than the Model

 Compounding — making the system better over time without the model changing.
 Every commit to my codebase is a searchable decision record.
 Every correction encodes taste into the infrastructure.
 Every wiki page adds to the institutional memory.
 The system in month seven is categorically more useful than the system in month one — not because the model improved, but because the room improved.

-The entire conversation about AI right now is about models.
+When I first published this piece, the entire conversation about AI was about models.
 Which model is fastest.
 Which scores highest on benchmarks.
 Which one should you use.
-There’s a third position nobody’s discussing.
+There’s a third position nobody was discussing.

-That’s why most AI output sounds generic.
+That’s why so much AI output sounds generic.
 Not because the models are bad — they’re remarkable.
 But because they’re operating in an empty room.
 No context.
 No history.
 No corrections.
 No accumulated understanding of what “good” means for this specific business.

 They’re playing the notes.
 They haven’t found the song.